Apple II accelerators: TransWarp II – Applied Engineering (AE)

 The TransWarp II was a completely redesigned accelerator from Applied Engineering (AE).
-The company scrapped the on-board RAM design of the original TransWarp in favor of a licensed cache based implementation like Zip Technology used.
+The company scrapped the onboard RAM design of the original TransWarp in favor of a licensed cache based implementation like Zip Technology used.
 However, instead of using a hybrid chip, Applied Engineering chose to implement the design on a card.
 Unfortunately, since the design was licensed from Bits and Pieces, makers of the Rocket Chip, and not from Zip Technologies, Applied Engineering was forced to stop selling the TransWarp II not long after its introduction, due to Zip winning a patent infringement lawsuit against Bits and Pieces for Zip's implementation of caching technology.